Lorantine/derogam/README.md

 # Schedule

-I'm gonna try and finish the Medium Freighter before 19 February and make the Small & Large versions before end February (took way longer due to some real life stuff).
-And hooray got one person to star this page! \\( ͡° ͜ʖ ͡°)/
+Finished the Derogam Collector (Medium Freighter), HOORAY!
+Now I'll make the Small & Large versions and try to be done end March (took way longer due to some real life stuff).

 End March I want all Transports done as well (I'll try and get all 9 civilian ships by then, it depends how good I am at "changing" the Medium versions of the ships to make Light & Heavy ships, and how busy school is).
+I hope the civilian ships are all done before May, but I really don't know, but be happy; quality takes time.

 After that I want to make some outfits to start replacing all temporary outfits.
+I'll work a bit all-round when I feel like it.

 # What I'm currently working on (a little fancy description for each ship)